 Join us on Zoom for an informal book chat once a month to share your thoughts on what you’ve been reading!
 (For now, it’s Bring Your Own Bagel!)

-After each meeting we post a summary of the shared comments (anonymously), along with a link that will provide a summary and reviews, and show any availability at the Scotch Plains and Fanwood libraries.
+After each meeting we post a summary of the shared comments (anonymous), along with a link that will provide a summary and reviews, and show any availability at the Scotch Plains and Fanwood libraries.

 Visit our ebooks page for instructions on using our digital reading resources.